Labiaplasty is a plastic surgery operation which is becoming more popular with women searching for the perfect vagina.

 The shape, complexion and size of a woman’s labia is different from one another.
 This uniqueness is due to a number of reasons- it could be hidden by a larger labia, could become larger as the organ is aroused, or it could be lighter in hue.
 The size can and usually change with sexual frequency and through childbirth.
 Aging is also a considerable factor, as well as lifestyle changes such as genital piercings.

 This type of plastic surgery is most carried with care and enjoys a large success rate.
-Instances in which labiaplasty gone wrong are very few and far in-between; in fact, most women are satisfied with the end results of the procedure.
+Instances in which labiaplasty have gone wrong are minimal; in fact, most women are extremely satisfied with the end results of the procedure.

 When considering a labiaplasty procedure, the cost should not be the deciding factor.